-To set Receive As rights in Exchange 2010 or later, for all mail stores, use the following PowerShell command (in one continuous line):
+To manually set Receive-As rights in on-premises Exchange for all mail stores, use the following PowerShell command (in one continuous line):

-'''

-get-mailboxdatabase | add-adpermission -user <username> -extendedrights receive-as

-'''

-important: Ensure that the Exchange account is not added to any administrative groups that have been explicitly denied access to the mail stores.
+get-mailboxdatabase | add-adpermission -user <username> -extendedrights receive-as i IMPORTANT: Ensure that the Exchange account is not added to any administrative groups that have been explicitly denied access to the mail stores.
 These groups include Enterprise Admins, Domain Admins, and the Organization Management role.

-If the Exchange account is added to any of these groups, MNE will be prevented from connecting to the target mailboxes during the migration.
+If the Exchange account is added to any of these groups, MNE is prevented from connecting to the target mailboxes during the migration.